hirofumi-morita/go-next-todo/replit.md

 ### GraphQL Layer
 The backend uses gqlgen to provide a GraphQL layer between REST handlers and the database:
-- **Schema**: Defines User, Todo types and Query/Mutation operations
+- **Schema**: Defines User, Todo, Group types and Query/Mutation operations
 - **Resolvers**: Implement all database operations via GORM
 - **Client**: Provides a clean interface for REST handlers to call GraphQL operations